GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         if new_notification.message is None:
             return

-1. Store the new notification in Cloud Datastore.
+1. Store the new notification in Datastore.
 Because of the `if` statements added in the previous two steps, this, and all further code in the `ReceiveMessage` class, is only executed if the new notification is not a repeat and is not for an `OBJECT_METADATA_UPDATE` event.